trivago/chapi/README.md

 Show changes between jobs and working tree, etc

 ### add
-(coming soon)
-Add file contents to the index
+Add job contents to the index

+### reset
+Remove jobs from the index

 ### dump
 (coming soon)